Licht9091/DiegoDollars/notes.md

 DONE:

+- Switch Fortnight Summary and Goal Assignment
+- Filter category cards by User.account.periodStart
+- Default Income to off in transaction Lists
 - Main screen fortnight spending
   - 114%???
 I think it is counting income
   - Filter by actual forntight when we have it